MookleGit/CAINE-song-downloader/README.txt

 YOU WILL NEED FFMPEG.EXE AND FFPROBE.EXE IN THE SAME FOLDER AS THE .PY OR .EXE FOR IT TO WORK.
 I HAVE SUPPLIED BOTH WITHIN THE .RAR FILE

+The guide isn't written very professionally, since I assume the only people using this are future officers, so I wrote it to be fun.
+Anyways, if you're one of the future officers, heya!

 Guide: https://docs.google.com/document/d/1W1iWFP751SvEwsc_GeCLWagR15ZCUydX1CfKPm_fDxk/edit?usp=sharing